antwave/antwave.github.io/content/About/Index.md

 ![Ant in Senso-ji](/images/senso-ji.jpg)

 My interest are wide: I love learning new things, music, hot matcha, reading (fiction and non-fiction and manga), meeting new people and making a good use of my time.
 I love taking pictures of the beautiful things I see every day.
 And I'm currently learning Japanese!!!
-Oh, and for some reason I'm also interested in macroeconomics and the stock market (NOT cryptos, real economics.)
+Oh, and for some reason I'm also interested in macroeconomics and the stock market (NOT cryptos, real economics!!!)

 **But the thing I love the most is video games**.
 I wake up thinking video games and go to bed thinking video games.
 Present and past.
 Widely-known and indie.
 I love playing, of course, but I'm also interested in the industry surrounding games, in their history, in their design.
 Lately I haven't been able to devote much time to them and it almost hurts, it's as if something is missing.
 So I'm determined to fix that!